“The Removal of CO2 is our only real hope for the climate”

 by Peter Wadhams

 (Solution or band aid?
-The capture of CO2, to which the “Green & Blue” section of La Repubblica, a daily Italian newspaper has just dedicated a special edition as well as the cover of the paper edition, divides experts, scientists and environmentalists between those who consider it an essential tool to return carbon dioxide in the atmosphere to pre-industrial levels and those who think that investing money in these techniques will only delay the transition to renewable energy with zero emissions.)
+The capture of CO2, to which the “Green & Blue” section of La Repubblica, a daily Italian newspaper, has just dedicated a special edition as well as the cover of the paper edition, divides experts, scientists and environmentalists between those who consider it an essential tool to return carbon dioxide in the atmosphere to pre-industrial levels and those who think that investing money in these techniques will only delay the transition to renewable energy with zero emissions.)

-There are two reasons why some environmental organizations oppose efforts to reduce the concentration of COin the atmosphere, or to adopt measures that manage solar radiation by increasing the ability to reflect some of it back into space (so-called “geoengineering”).
+There are two reasons why some environmental organizations oppose efforts to reduce the concentration of CO2 in the atmosphere, or to adopt measures that manage solar radiation by increasing the ability to reflect some of it back into space (so-called “geoengineering”).
 The first reason has some potential justification; the second has none.

 The reasoned objection to geoengineering techniques is that the measures taken can have unforeseen climatic consequences, so that instead of improving the climate situation we could make it worse.
 This objection was mainly applied to the release of dust aerosols into the stratosphere, so that the tiny particles scatter incoming solar radiation and reflect it back into space.
 The real problem is that, once released, the aerosol spreads around the planet and remains in the atmosphere for months before settling on the ground due to gravity or rain.
 During its stay in the air the aerosol could have an unexpected impact on climatic processes, and even if we became aware of undesirable effects we could not do anything about it until the aerosol dispersed.